wa1tnr/PicoMite-tnr-a/README.md

 Change list from V5.07.00
 ***********************************************************************************************************************
+5.07.04RC3

+Fixes an interaction between setpin FIN/PIN/CIN and PS2 keyboard.
+Fixes an interaction between interrupts and error messages.

 5.07.04RC2

 Fixes bug where the system would lock up on booting if OPTION RTC AUTO was enabled but the RTC was missing.
 Now a warning will be printed and the option disabled.